SymfonyCasts/vue/sfcasts/ep1/instance-properties.md

 `this.toggleCollapsed` and when we're referencing `collapsed`, it's really `this.collapsed`.

-Now you can't *actually* use the, `this` keyword in a template, but it *is* what's happening behind the scenes.
-And I can prove it!

 Back on our browser... if you scroll down on the log, the object has a property called `_uid`.
 On Vue 3, it's `_.uid`.
 This is an internal, unique identifier for the component that we normally don't care about.
 But *technically*, because the